 By preventing the spread of invasive species, we are protecting Oregon's waterways from the most significant environmental threat of our time.
 Invaders out-compete native species and ultimately remove necessary nutrients from the water column that fish and other native organisms need to survive.
 Think of all that's debated about restoring salmon.
 Imagine another roadblock to salmon survival and the cost this has on the restoration effort.

 The Oregon Clean Marina program is a voluntary recognition program for marinas, boatyards, yacht clubs, and floating home moorages that adopt best management practices that improve water quality and promote a cleaner marine environment for Oregon.

 Become an Oregon Clean Boater and receive your free tote bag filled with environmental information, an oil absorbent pillow and more!
 All you have to do is sign the program pledge and complete a short questionnaire.

 Ethanol blended gasoline is not a good blend for boats.
 Marine machinery -or anything exposed to water, will absorb ethanol and it will degrade any rubber hoses or fittings.
 This is why the Marine Board recommends using clear gasoline whenever possible.
 Additionally, blended fuel will separate after time, so for boats that are stored in the winter time, fuel separation can destroy your motor.
 Always add fuel stabilizer and keep the tank mostly full during times where the boat isn't in use.

 Pumpout and dump stations are places that remove human waste from boats.
-Dump stations are idea for boaters who use a port-a-potty or other container for their waste.
+Dump stations are ideal for boaters who use a port-a-potty or other container for their waste.
 These stations were funded by boaters.
 Please use them, as well as floating restrooms to keep sewage out of our waterways.
 Human waste is gross, it’s harmful to fish, contributes

 to harmful algae blooms, and smells bad.